nextras/dbal/docs/config-nette.md

 **Configuration keys** are those accepted by `Connection` instance, the actual driver respectively.
 See [Connection](default) chapter.

-The extension takes two additional configurations:
+The extension takes additional configurations:

 - `panelQueryExplain` (default `true` if Tracy is available): enables/disables panel for Trace.
 - `maxQueries` (default `100`): number of logged queries in the Tracy panel.
+- `sqlProcessorFactory` a reference to `Nextras\Dbal\ISqlProcessorFactory` service.